yaskhalil/CS-Data-Structures/README.md

-# 🎓 CS-Data-Structures – Java Projects
+# 🎓 CS-Data-Structures - Highschool – Java Projects

 This repository showcases a variety of **data structures and algorithmic implementations** in **Java**.
 Each project focuses on a specific concept, such as **binary search trees**, **object-oriented design**, and **graph traversal**.